 This park is situated north of the Arctic Circle and is the US’ northernmost national park.
 It is also the second largest, nearly the same size as Belgium.
 The Brooks Range of mountains consist majority of the park and includes the Noatak Wilderness Area.
 These two combine to form the largest contiguous wilderness in the country.
 It was first declared as a national monument in 1978 before being named a national park and preserve in 1980.
 The remote location of the park is one of the reasons why it lacks in terms of tourist visits.
 It is among the less visited US national parks and many say it could be due to location and lack of park infrastructure.

 Located west of Juneau, this national park and preserve is a national monument too.
-It is also a UNESCO World Heritage Site, which is one of few binational sites.
+It is also a UNESCO World Heritage Site, which is shared with Wrangle-St. Ellias National Park, as well as Kluane National park in the Yukon, and Tatshenshini-Alsek Provincial Park in British Columbia.
 This park is located between the Gulf of Alaska and Canada.
 In fact, it is within 15 miles of the border.
 To get to the park, you must do so via air travel since there are no roads that lead to the park.
 Despite having no road to get here, it gets an average annual visitor count of up to 400,000.

 Kenai Fjords National Park